evan-erdos/evan-erdos.github.io/_posts/2017-03-29-Escaping-Reality.md

 #### Overview of Terms ####

-* Hey so what the *fuck* even is VR?
+* Hey so what even is VR?
-    * ok, for starters, let's keep it civil
     * VR is both the broad category and a specific category within itself
     * there's going to be a lot of this sort of thing, so start taking notes

-* Hey so anyways what the *actual fuck* is "VR"?
+* Hey so anyways what is "VR"?
     * VR is a type of "VR" where your entire reality is supplanted by digital media
     * head-mounted-displays are ubiquitous in VR and in "VR"
     * Stereoscopic rendering is really quite common across all of "VR", not just in VR